highlando/spacetime-galerkin-pod-bfgs-tests/README.md

 ## Space-time Galerkin POD (Python)

 Implementation of space-time generalized POD and space-time Galerkin for solving Burgers' equation.
+This is a snapshot of the repo [spacetime-genpod-burgers](https://gitlab.mpi-magdeburg.mpg.de/heiland/spacetime-genpod-burgers) that is under continuous development.

 ### Setup
 Change directory to `spacetime-pod-python/`.